r509/r509/README.md

 See the LICENSE file.
 Licensed under the Apache 2.0 License.

 #YAML Config Options
-r509 configs are nested hashes of key:values that define the behavior of each CA. Each ca\_name is a key inside the parent certificate\_authorities hash (see r509.yaml for a full config example)
+r509 configs are nested hashes of key:values that define the behavior of each CA. See r509.yaml for a full example config.

 ##ca\_name
 ###ca\_cert